pyrddlgym-project/pyRDDLGym/docs/jax.rst

    Keywords defined above will be replaced during tuning with concrete values using a simple string replacement.
    This means you must select keywords that are not already used (nor appear as substrings) in other parts of the config file.

-Next, indicate the variables you defined, their search ranges, and any transformations you wish to apply in the Python code:
+Next, for each config variable, specify its search range and transformation to apply:

 .. code-block:: python